Diocese of Charleston: 1820 to 1843

-When in Charleston, England celebrated an early mass in the cathedral for African Americans every Sunday, preaching to them at the mass and at a Vesper service.
-He usually delivered two afternoon sermons; if unable to deliver both sermons, he would cancel the sermon for the rich and educated in favor of one for the poor.
+England celebrated an early mass in the cathedral for African Americans every Sunday, preaching to them at the mass and at a Vesper service.
+He usually delivered two afternoon sermons; if he was unable to deliver both sermons, he would cancel the sermon for rich while keeping the one for the poor.
 During the cholera and yellow fever epidemics in Charleston, England joined his priests and nuns in caring for the sick.

-In 1834, England recruited a small group of Ursuline nuns from the convent at Blackrock, Cork to come to the diocese to teach and minister.
+In 1834, England recruited a small group of Ursuline nuns from the convent at Blackrock, Cork in Ireland to come to the diocese to teach and minister.
 During this time, some slave owners invited England to their plantations to minister to their enslaved people.
 In 1835, provoked by the American Anti-Slavery Society, an anti-Catholic mob raided the Charleston post office.
 The next day, the mob marched on England's school for 'children of color.'
 However, the mob was thwarted by a group of Irish volunteers, led by England, who were guarding the school.
 Yet soon after this, when all schools for 'free blacks' were closed in Charleston, England was forced to close his.
 However, he was able to continue the schools for mixed race students.
 England died in 1842.